serversideup/amplitudejs/docs/configuration/shuffle.md

 ---
-title: Setting Starting Volume - AmplitudeJS Documentation
+title: Shuffle - AmplitudeJS Documentation
 meta:
   - name: description
     content: Amplitude.js is the HTML5 audio player for the modern era.
 Using no dependencies, take control of the browser and design a web audio player the way you want it to look.